ShivaniJ-cpu-svg/Employee-DB-App-with-CRUD/README.md

 # objective: Connect to MySQL/PostgreSQL DB and perform CRUD.

-# Tools : Connect to MySQL/PostgreSQL DB and perform CRUD.
+# Tools : Java, MySQL/PostgreSQL, JDBC driver, VS Code.

 Description: A console-based Java application to perform basic **CRUD operations** (Create, Read, Update, Delete) on an 'employees' table using **JDBC and MySQL**.